sfcta/report-tncs2020/content/ch3_general.md

 {{% plotly_bar id="Fig9" csvfile="content/ch3_general/pool_totals-percentages.csv" height="full" width="full" style="tnc" bmode="stack" orientation="h" %}}
 <figcaption>Figure 9.
 Pooling of Completed Trips from September 2019 to August 2020</figcaption><br/>

-Pooling services were suspended starting in March 2020 due to the COViD-19 pandemic.
+Pooling services were suspended starting in March 2020 due to the COVID pandemic.
 Lyft’s reports withheld trip dates and times, so the effect of the pandemic on Lyft’s overall pooling rates cannot be evaluated.
 Uber’s data indicates that 85% of all their trips during the reporting period of September 2019 to August 2020 occurred before shelter-in-place orders went into effect on March 17, 2020.
-Figure 10 shows that 15% of Uber’s pre-pandemic trips were requested to be pooled, and 10% were successfully matched.
+Figure 10 shows that 15% of Uber’s pre-COVID trips were requested to be pooled, and 10% were successfully matched.

 {{% plotly_bar id="Fig10" csvfile="content/ch3_general/pool_uber_precovid.csv" height="full" width="full" style="grey3_accent" bmode="stack" orientation="h" %}}
 <figcaption>Figure 10.
-Pre-pandemic Uber Pooling of Completed Trips</figcaption><br/>
+Pre-COVID Uber Pooling of Completed Trips</figcaption><br/>

 Figure 11 shows the pooled requests received by each company.
 Uber receives more total pooled requests, accepts more, and matches more of them than Lyft does.
 Uber received